microsoft/WindowsDevicePortalWrapper/XboxWDPDriver.md

 XboxWDPDriver.exe, from the TestAppXbox project, is used to target WDP on Xbox One to assist in automated testing as well as being useful for production development scenarios.

-The app has built in help for most of its operations which can be accessed with with the /? flag.
+The app has built in help for most of its operations which can be accessed with the /? flag.

 Scripts or other executables could be written to interface with XboxWDPDriver.exe to make simpler command line calls, and can mimic things like the Xb*.exe command line tools that may be familiar to some Xbox developers.
 An example of such a script is provided in the Tools directory when building the TestAppXbox project (XbUser.cmd).